CLopMan/JACAA/docs/Task.md

 ### PC and IR
 The register template developed previously will be used for implementing the IR, without requiring additional code.

 PC features a register and a multiplexer that allows choosing the next update value between the previous value incremented by 4 and the bus.
+For its implementation GenMultiplexer and GenRegister have been used.

 ### State Register